skurfer/RemoteProject.tmbundle/Support/remote_project_help.markdown

 This command will save all open files and push any local changes to the remote server.

+It is listed first because it will be the most often used.

 ### Get Remote Project

-This command will save all open files and pull any remote changes from the remote server.
+This command will save all open files and pull any changes from the remote server.

+Generally, you should only need to run this once.
+After a project is pulled down, you can make all changes locally and use "Upload Project Changes" to push changes to the remote server.

 ### Compare to Remote Project

 This command will save all open files and tell you what differs between the local and remote copy of the project directory.
-No changes are made on either machine.
+Other than saving files locally, no changes are made on either machine.

+This is a good way to verify that both copies are identical before you start making changes.
+In particular, you should make sure nothing has been changed on the remote end before making changes locally and copying them over.

 ### Help